AT&T Next — Frequently Asked Questions

 Who is eligible for AT&T Next?

-Any new AT&T customer with qualifying credit, or any existing AT&T customer who is eligible for a standard upgrade and whose account is in good standing.
+Any new AT&T customer with qualifying credit, or any existing AT&T customer who is eligible for an upgrade and whose account is in good standing.

 Are there additional charges?

 Sales tax is charged on your new phone at the time of sale.
 There's no down payment and no activation fee.